stephanite9/crowdfunding_back_end/README.md

 ## Planning:
 ### Concept/Name
-Name Ideas - Relauncher, The Show Must Go On, Take Two, a crowdfunding app to bring back cancelled TV shows and movie franchises from the dead.
+The Show Must Go On, a crowdfunding app to bring back cancelled TV shows and movie franchises from the dead.

 show-goes-on-app